Roberthaf/Ladimir/README.md

 Installation
 ------------
-The software is a stand alone Perl.
+LADiMIR is a stand alone Perl tool.
 That requirs Perl version 5.2 or above to run.

 Usage
 -----